Cha-OS/react-gists/README.md

       2. There seems to be one other way to get the syntax highlighting working and you can learn more about it in the [Visual Studio Code docs](https://code.visualstudio.com/Docs/languages/javascript#_writing-jsconfigjson).
    4. VS Code supports JSX and React Native.
 You will get IntelliSense for React/JSX and React Native from automatically downloaded type declaration (typings) files from the [npmjs](https://www.npmjs.com/) type declaration file repository.
 Additionally, you can install the popular [**React Native extension**](https://marketplace.visualstudio.com/items?itemName=vsmobile.vscode-react-native) (**INSTALL IT!**) from the Marketplace.
    5. To enable ES6 import statements for React Native, you need to set the `allowSyntheticDefaultImports` compiler option to true.

+3. The React Devtools extension for [**Chrome**](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/react-devtools/) lets you inspect a React component tree with your browser’s developer tools.

+   1. so add the extension: https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en

+   2. The React DevTools let you check the props and the state of your React components.

+      After installing React DevTools, you can right-click on any element on the page, click “Inspect” to open the developer tools, and the React tab will appear as the last tab to the right.

 ## About